Death Locket: War of the Realms: Journey into Mystery

-All of this culminated in an epic final battle with the grieving Ares after he had managed to kidnap Laussa.
-The god of war participated in Sindr's scheme only in order to die a warrior's death so he could be reunited with his son in Elysium.
-But Sebastian Druid and others manage convinced him otherwise, insisting he should instead help them stop the War of Realms with the army they had inadvertently gathered.
+While on their cross-country road trip, Thori speculates that Laussa had been instinctively guiding her protectors and influencing their actions at certain points along the way for an as yet unknown purpose.
+Ares successfully captures Laussa, intending to die so he can be reunited with his son in Elysium.
+Sebastian Druid and others convince him otherwise, insisting he should instead help them stop the War of the Realms with the army they had inadvertently gathered.